ByAUJay

 Deep-dive: handling finality and reorgs in your API

-• Maintain a reorg queue: if a block gets reorged, upsert affected entities and emit correction webhooks.
-Substreams’ cursor model simplifies this; adopt it even if you build your own processors. (thegraph.com)
+- Don’t forget about the reorg queue: if a block gets reorged, we need to upsert the affected entities and fire off those correction webhooks.
+That cursor model from Substreams could be super handy for this--consider bringing it on board, even if you’re set on creating your own processors. (thegraph.com)

 Deep-dive: making EVM traces usable